Everything you need to know about personalized video marketing

 Whether you plan on organizing conferences, meetups, or webinars, personalized video marketing for events can help you increase your attendance rates, create some social media buzz around your event, and build brand loyalty for the future.
 That’s the best part: you can incorporate personalized videos before, during, and after the event.

 If you work in the sports industry, you’re one of the lucky ones.
 Why?
 Well, because you already have an engaged audience.
 I could write pages and pages about sports fandom and the psychology behind it, but let’s just agree that you have a unique opportunity to build upon a very strong foundation because of the loyalty of sports fans.
 Personalized video marketing for sports can also be used before and during sports games, and it’s an amazing way to reinforce the feeling of collective identity and love fans feel towards their team.

 The gaming market is incredibly competitive.
 The estimated market growth by 2025 equals $125 billion which means that retaining the attention of existing players will become equally important as engaging new ones.

-There are many ways you can use personalized videos in gaming.
+There are many ways you can use custom videos in gaming.
 For instance, you can use it to boost engagement among players and offer an overview of their unique game stats.
 This will encourage gamers to share their accomplishments and spread the word while they’ll grow more fond of your brand.

 You can also use personalized videos to increase sales, whether through upsells (e.g. using video to sell in-game items), referrals, or by acquiring new players.
 By combining social media marketing with personalized video, you can expect between 3-5x better CTR compared to generic video marketing.